-Lima is a wonderful city, but we all know there comes a point when it’s time to escape the gray skies, at least for a few hours away.
-Disconnect from the city sightseeing with these day trips from Lima and escape the hustle and bustle for a while.
+Lima is a wonderful city, but we all know that feeling when it’s time for a day trip to escape the gray skies.
+Disconnect from the city lifestyle with these day trips from Lima and escape the hustle and bustle for a fun getaway.

 If you want to escape from the cold and fog, a day trip to Chosica is a great plan.
 It takes less than an hour to get there but the weather and the fresh air feel completely different.

-Once you get there, walk around the parks and the central plaza.
+Once you get to Chosica, walk around the parks and the central plaza.
 The street food is amazing, especially when it comes to anticuchos, picarones or churros.
-Or you can visit one of the many country restaurants to indulge a Pachamanca, or maybe roasted guinea pig, for the most adventurous.
+Or you can visit one of the many country restaurants to indulge a Pachamanca, or maybe even roasted guinea pig, for the most adventurous!